elastic/kibana/CONTRIBUTING.md

 #### Running browser automation tests:

-*The Selenium server that is started currently only runs the tests in Firefox*
+*The Selenium server that is started currently only runs the tests in a recent version of Firefox.*
+*You can use the `PATH` environment variable to specify which version of Firefox to use.*

 The following will start Kibana, Elasticsearch and Selenium for you.
 To run the functional UI tests use the following commands